Cisco Systems Q4 2021 Earnings Call Transcript

 Operator

-I appreciate Scott's pick-up on the previous two questions.
-If I looked at your annual guidance, it's stronger revenue.
+I appreciate it.
+Scott, to pick up on the previous two questions, if I look at your annual guidance, it's strong in revenue.
 It's almost $1 billion above the consensus number.
 The EPS is more in line.
-It's slightly in line, but not meaningfully.
-But the difference obviously is gross margin and your opex.
-I appreciate that COVID elevated your cost structure as well as all of your peers.
-Can you give us any granular insight in terms of translating the revenue upside that you're looking at that you're expecting relative to the more modest EPS outlook for the year in terms of gross margin versus opex?
+It's slightly light, but not meaningfully.
+The difference obviously is gross margin and/or OpEx.
+I appreciate that COVID's elevated your cost structure as well as all of your peers.
+Can you give us any granular insight in terms of translating the revenue upside that you're looking at, that you're expecting relative to the more modest EPS outlook for the year in terms of gross margin versus OpEx?

 Scott Herren

-Yeah.
-Paul, it really is gross margin driven and there is still -- there continues to be uncertainty and -- when the supply and demand gets back into balance on many of those components.
-That's why you see the range that we put out there at 5% to 7%, and that ripples through to the bottom line as well.
-I think that the only other comment I'd add on that front, I don't want to get into parsing it down to the various elements at least at this point, but there is still uncertainty and given that uncertainty and this being the first time we've given you annual guide, it's prudent.
-We're trying to be prudent with the guide we put out there as well.
+Yeah, Paul, it really is gross margin driven.
+There continues to be uncertainty on when the supply and demand gets back into balance on many of those components.
+You know, that's why you see the range that we put out there at 5%-7%, that ripples through to the bottom line as well.
+I think the, you know, the only other comment I'd add on that front, I don't wanna get into parsing it down to the various elements at least at this point, there's still uncertainty, given that uncertainty and this being the first time we've given you annual guide, it's prudent.
+We're trying to be prudent with the guide we've put out there as well.

-Yeah.
-With respect to opex, is it your plan to grow opex more modestly than revenue?
-You're going to -- you're looking at some pretty healthy revenue growth this year.
-Will you restrain your opex growth below revenue to try to drive some leverage?
+Scott, with respect to OpEx, is it your plan to grow OpEx more modestly than revenue?
+You're looking at some pretty healthy revenue growth this year.
+Will you restrain your OpEx growth below revenue to try to drive some leverage?

 Scott Herren

-Yeah.
-I'll start and Chuck, you may want to add on to this.
-The way that you see the guidance laid out 5% to 7% growth on the top line and 5% to 7% growth on the bottom line, we're looking at balanced profitable growth, and I think that's the way you should expect us to run the business going forward, is balanced profitable growth.
-5% to 7% on both the top and bottom line is a pretty strong performance, certainly relative to where we've been over the last few years.
-And so again, I don't want to get into -- Paul, I know what you're poking at.
-I really don't want to get into parsing down the elements of that, but the core principle is balanced profitable growth.
+I'll start, and Chuck, you may want to add onto this.
+The way that you see the guidance laid out, 5%-7% growth on the top line and 5%-7% growth on the bottom line, we're looking at balanced profitable growth, I think that's the way you should expect us to run the business going forward is balanced profitable growth.
+5%-7% on both the top and bottom line is a pretty strong performance, certainly relative to where we've been over the last few years.
+Again, I don't wanna get into, Paul, I know what you're poking at.
+I really don't wanna get into parsing down the elements of that, but the core principle is balanced, profitable growth.

 Chuck Robbins